-UTHealth Houston School of Biomedical Informatics Office of Academic Affairs 7000 Fannin Street Suite 600 Houston, Texas 77030 Telephone: (713) 500-3591 Email: SBMIAcademics@uth.tmc.edu
+McWilliams School of Biomedical Informatics at UTHealth Houston Office of Academic Affairs 7000 Fannin Street Suite 600 Houston, Texas 77030

-Master of Public Health (MPH) and Doctor of Philosophy (PhD) in Biomedical Informatics Dual Degree Pathway Program
+Doctor of Philosophy (PhD) in Biomedical Informatics and Master of Public Health (MPH) Dual Degree Pathway Program

-The MPH/PhD dual degree pathway program combines the MPH from UTHealth Houston School of Public Health with the PhD degree from UTHealth Houston School of Biomedical Informatics.
+The PhD/MPH dual degree pathway program combines the PhD degree from McWilliams School of Biomedical Informatics at UTHealth Houston with the MPH from UTHealth Houston School of Public Health.
 The training and curriculum in the dual degree program will provide students and future leaders in public health the necessary skills to be leaders in the field of public health informatics.
 The MPH/PhD program provides an integrated curriculum that includes a number of shared courses as well as a practicum experience and/or the thesis topic in the area of public health informatics.
-The selection of specific academic programs and scheduling of specific courses, fieldwork, and practica for individual students is guided by an academic advisor from SBMI and an advising committee, which can include faculty from both UTHealth Houston schools.
+The selection of specific academic programs and scheduling of specific courses, fieldwork, and practica for individual students is guided by an academic advisor from McWilliams School of Biomedical Informatics and an advising committee, which can include faculty from both UTHealth Houston schools.